 The earning rate is governed by the length of time the employee has been employed by the College (to a maximum of twenty days for non-exempt employees and 25 days for exempt employees).
 The first year of base rate will be established by the administration of the College at the time of employment.
 Full-time non-exempt employees (staff) accrue vacation leave at a rate of 10 days per year; full-time exempt employees who are not faculty (executive, administrative, and professional) accrue vacation at a rate of 15 days per year.
 Starting the sixth year of employment, vacation accrual increases one day each year for the next succeeding ten years and will then remain constant unless determined otherwise by the administration.
 The date the employee begins work determines the start of earning.
 On December 31 of each calendar year, any vacation leave balance over 240 hours of individual employees will be forfeited and written off the accrual.

 Except in emergency situations, use of annual leave must be scheduled well in advance of the time desired in order to permit the minimum of disruption in the work routine of the department and must be approved by the immediate supervisor of the employee.
 It is the responsibility of the person taking leave to initiate the reporting procedure by completing and submitting a request for use of vacation leave form.
 Compensatory time earned and/or accrued must be utilized before vacation time can be used.
-Vacation leave over your accumulated amount will be deducted from your paycheck.
+Employees may elect to charge time off work due to illness to accrued vacation leave rather than to accrued sick leave.
+However, in the event an employee is ill and has no accrued sick leave, other accrued leave balances, including vacation leave, must be used prior to the employee receiving leave without pay.

 Use of vacation time is reported in hours.
 An employee working a 7.5-hour day would report a full day off as 7.5 hours.
 An employee working an 8-hour day would report a full day off as 8 hours.
 All faculty should report 8 hours on their leave slips if they are gone a full day.
 An employee's CSI employee number must also be noted on the leave slip rather than the Social Security number formerly required.
 This number appears in the upper left-hand of each paycheck stub.